hady-potter/Library_System/README.md

 4. ./main

-## what i learned fron this project
+## what i've learned from this project
 - cpp
 - oop
 - singleton design pattern
+- hands on cmake